mortenoh/python-uvx-example/README.md

 ## Prerequisites

 Before you can run this example, you need to have `uvx` installed on your system.
-If you haven't installed it yet, please follow the installation instructions for `uvx` [here](https://astral.sh/uv/install.sh) (or refer to the official `uvx` documentation).
+If you haven't installed it yet, please follow the installation instructions for `uvx` [here](https://docs.astral.sh/uv/getting-started/installation/).

 ## Usage